Cro-Magnon: Initial Upper Palaeolithic

-The earliest indication of Upper Palaeolithic modern human migration into Europe is a series of modern human teeth with Neronian industry stone tools found at Grotte Mandrin Cave, Malataverne in France, dated in 2022 to between 56,800 and 51,700 years ago.
+The earliest indication of Upper Palaeolithic modern human migration into Europe is a series of modern human teeth with Neronian industry stone tools found at Mandrin Cave, Malataverne in France, dated in 2022 to between 56,800 and 51,700 years ago.
 The Neronian is one of the many industries associated with modern humans classed as transitional between the Middle and Upper Palaeolithic.
+Beyond this there is the Balkan Bohunician industry beginning 48,000 years ago, likely deriving from the Levantine Emiran industry; the remains found in the cave Ilsenhöhle in Ranis, Germany, up to 47,500 years old; and the next-oldest fossils date to roughly 44,000 years ago in Bulgaria, Italy, and Britain.
+It is unclear, while migrating westward, if they followed the Danubian corridor or went along the Mediterranean coast.

+Initial Upper Paleolithic specimens such as those found at the Bacho Kiro cave and the Peștera cu Oase sites were closer related to Ancient East Eurasians.
+Those ancestors expanded from a population hub on the Persian plateau 48,000 to 46,000 years ago, correlating with the dispersal of IUP-affiliated material culture.
+In Europe, the IUP-affiliated groups got largely absorbed by later expanding "West Eurasian" populations (>38,000 years ago) with UP-affiliated material culture, resulting in the formation of the Aurignacian material culture.

+Beginning about 38,000 years ago, the Proto-Aurignacian culture, the first widely recognised European Upper Palaeolithic culture, spread out across Europe, probably descending from the Near Eastern Ahmarian.

+Aurignacian

-Beyond this there is the Balkan Bohunician industry beginning 48,000 years ago, likely deriving from the Levantine Emiran industry, and the next oldest fossils date to roughly 45–43 thousand years ago in Bulgaria, Italy, and Britain.
-It is unclear, while migrating westward, if they followed the Danube or went along the Mediterranean coast.
-About 45 to 44 thousand years ago, the Proto-Aurignacian culture, the first widely-recognised European Upper Palaeolithic culture, spread out across Europe, probably descending from the Near Eastern Ahmarian culture.
-After 40,000 years ago with the onset of Heinrich event 4 (a period of extreme seasonality), the Aurignacian proper evolved perhaps in South-Central Europe, and rapidly replaced other cultures across the continent.
-This wave of modern humans replaced Neanderthals and their Mousterian culture.
-In the Danube Valley, the Aurignacian features sites few and far between, compared to later traditions, until 35,000 years ago.
+The Aurignacian industry took hold perhaps in south-central Europe sometime after 40,000 years ago, with the onset of Heinrich event 4 (a period of extreme seasonality) and the Campanian Ignimbrite eruption near Naples (which covered eastern Europe in ash).
+The Aurignacian culture rapidly replaced others across the continent.
+This wave of modern humans replaced Neanderthals and their Mousterian culture, as well as IUP-affiliated cultures such as the Châtelperronian culture.
+In the Danube Valley, Aurignacian sites are few and far between, compared to later traditions, until 35,000 years ago.
 From here, the "Typical Aurignacian" becomes quite prevalent, and extends until 29,000 years ago.